 - Even when you are busy, make walking a priority by setting a goal to walk every day or at least 4-5 days a week.

-- When doing laundry, take individual piles to the wash and back, making several trips instead of taking all at once.
+- At home, while doing laundry, take individual piles to the wash and back, making several trips instead of taking all the laundry at once.